CorvaeOboro/ultima_online_mods/Z_Tools/README.md

 for each envrionment texture there is a corresponding art_m landtile , and additional art after that .

 TEX_to_ART_M
-- this python script will batch convert Textures to ART_M , however isnt perfect and reccomend additional adjustments
+- this python script will batch convert Textures to ART_M , however isnt perfect and recommend additional adjustments
 - ![TEX to ART_M](ultima_TEX_convert_to_ART_M.jpg?raw=true "TEX to ART_M")
 - located in Z_Tools/00_BATCH_images_rotate_to_ART_M.py and in each ENV mod folder